Are you ready to take the next step in your learning journey?

 Note: It is recommended that learners start Phase One concurrently with the facilitation module of the required Embodied Awareness in Action™ Foundations Course.

-- Participate in or observe 3 EAMH or EAL Sessions and document the experience.
+- Participate in 3 EAMH or EAL sessions and document the experience.

 - Conduct 25 hours of practical facilitation experience using the Embodied Awareness in Action ™ model and document the outcomes of the sessions.